snaeimi/REWET/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-For any pottential collaboratiion, please contact the author.
+For any potential collaboration, please contact the author.

 ## Citing